 What is an email preference centre?

 An EPC allows your audience to have control over what communications they would like to receive from you.
-Without an EPC in place, your audience have two options:
+Without an EPC in place, your audience has two options:

 This allows the user to pick which brands or communication they want to be subscribed to and which ones they want to opt-out from, while also allowing them to opt-out of all email communications.
 This is a user-friendly way in which the user can have a say on what they’re subscribed to.